* METHODOLOGY . BETA . SINGLE-RATER

 How scoring works

 Scores combine four buckets: Features (40), Architecture (15), Intent & Standards (25), and Forensics (20).
 Total: 100.
+A separate Ownership bucket (0-100) measures author-engagement signals (V5 person-level features) and is reported alongside the V4 repo score, not folded in.

 Calibration tiers